 What’s the Best Amazon Seller Software in 2020: Helium 10, Jungle Scout, or Viral Launch?August 9, 2019 in Blog

-Whether you’re a seven-figure seller or just starting out, Amazon research tools are an important part of your software arsenal.
+Whether you’re a seven-figure seller or just starting out, without the top Amazon research tools, it’s impossible to succeed on Amazon FBA.

-However, judging which one gives the best value for money, and which one is the right fit for your business now, can lead to a SAAS related migraine… which is why I’m here to ease that migraine for you!
+However, judging which one gives the best value for money, and which one is the best research tool for your business now, can lead to a SAAS related migraine… which is why I’m here to ease that migraine for you!

 In this guide, I’m going to compare three of the most popular product/keyword research tools: Jungle Scout, Viral Launch and Helium 10.
 And yes, we’ve included affiliate links in this article (we need to pay for our Gulfstreams somehow), but all of the tools pay us roughly the same amounts so there’s no bias to one tool or the next.

 Analysis of the Tools

 All of the software discussed in this article has evolved into offering a suite of different tools to help you sell on Amazon better.
 Some of these tools are legitimately useful and some are just frivolous add-ons to create perceived value.